NICMx/FORT-validator/docs/incidence.md

 If there's a missing file, it could be a publisher error or even an attack against the publication point (see [section 6.5](https://tools.ietf.org/html/rfc6486#section-6.5)).

-By default, Fort validator will handle this as an error, thus discarding the manifest file.
+By default, FORT validator will handle this as an error, thus discarding the manifest file.

-When the incidence is not `ignore`d, Fort will report it with the following message:
+When the incidence is not `ignore`d, FORT will report it with the following message at the validation log:

 ```
 <log level>: <manifest file name>: File '<file name>' listed at manifest doesn't exist.